 Water is not only critical for the maintenance of life, it is also necessary for just about every industrial function.
 From the need to wash finished products to its use to cool components or machines, water can fill a number of major roles for your facility.
 That water should meet certain standards to ensure that it’s safe for use on machinery, including a low amount of mineralization and dissolved solids and an absence of pathogens such as amoebas, bacteria, and even viruses or prions.

-While many industrial facilities use reverse osmosis for water treatment, on its own, it may not be enough or may slow production and reduce efficiency.
+While many industrial facilities use reverse osmosis for water treatment, and even go as far as to use big data tools to organize large data arrays for improving visibility on the industrial process, it may not be enough or may slow production and reduce efficiency.

 How Water Can Damage or Degrade Machines